KnowageLabs/Knowage-Documentation/chapter_4/server_manager.rst

 Themes
 -------------------
-This functionality allows the creation/management of themes to be used.
+This functionality allows the creation/management of themes to be used in the css style of your documents.

 .. figure:: media/themes_8.1.png